purescript/pursuit/static/help-docs/users.md

-Since both the kind signature declaration and the data/newtype/type/class declaration can have documentation comments, both will be merged together with a newline separating them, displaying the kind signature declaration's documentation comments first and then the other declaration's documentation comments second.
-For example, the below code...
+Since both the kind signature declaration and the data/newtype/type/class declaration can have documentation comments, both will be merged together with a newline separating them.
+For example, the below code's doc comments...
 ```purescript
 -- | Kind signature declaration documentation comment
 data ExplicitFoo :: forall k. k -> Type